 Filtering is a way to control the end results of your query.
-All the fields available to you on the data source can be used as a filter.
-A filter is built by choosing the field to filter by, choosing the logical operator and then entering a value to filter by.
+All the fields available in a data source can be used as a filter.
+A filter is built by choosing the field to filter by, choosing the logical operator, and then entering a value to filter by.

 Building a filter

 Once you’ve created an empty filter, you’re ready to define its elements.